 The SGS Innovation in Graduate Professional Development Fund offers up to $1,000 to successful proposals of new or expanded Graduate Professional Development initiatives.
 Learn how to apply and download the budget spreadsheet and application.
 The upcoming deadline to submit a proposal is May 31, 2021.

 Grad Room Co-working Space

 Grad Room is a co-working space for graduate students to get involved in graduate life, build a community of graduate scholars, and learn and practice new skills.
 Unfortunately, due to the pandemic the Grad Room is currently closed.

 Coaching is the process of partnering with a client in a thought-provoking and creative process that inspires them to maximize their personal and professional potential.
 In the context of Grad School, coaching is about exploring new ways of working, and connecting to resources and communities that can propel you forward.
 Design a graduate experience that works for you by booking a 30-minute coaching session with Liam O’Leary.
-Together we will explore strengths and identify resources that can help you be your best.
+Together we will identify goals, explore strengths, and develop plans.
 Appointments are available on Wednesdays and Fridays.

 On-Demand GPD Workshops from Mitacs Edge